 Diagnosing a heart attack often happens in an emergency department.
 There, a healthcare

-provider will ask you about your health history and do a physical exam.
-You may also
+provider will ask you about your symptoms and health history and do a physical exam.

 Electrocardiogram (ECG).
 This test checks the electrical activity of your heart.
 It can find signs of a heart